You are currently running an old

 Registered nurses who complete this advanced degree coursework and clinical education are qualified to sit for the national exam to become certified as an Adult Gerontology – Acute Care Nurse Practitioner (AGACNP-BC).

-Rivier University is unable to accept students from California due to the post-secondary higher-education requirements.
+Rivier University is unable to accept students from some states due to the post-secondary higher-education requirements.
 There are also some restrictions for programs that lead to professional licensure due to the various requirements of individual state boards of nursing.
-See State Guide.
+For more information, visit our Licensing information page.

 Rivier University’s ASN, BSN, MSN, Post Master’s Certificates, and DNP programs located in Nashua, NH are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3390 Peachtree Road NE, Suite 1400, Atlanta, GA 30326, (404) 975-5000.